 |net start iphlpsvc|

 Once you complete the steps, just Reboot or Restart your PC and check.
-This should help in dropping the High CPU usage and run your system in a smooth manner.
+This should help in dropping the High CPU usage and running your system in a smooth manner.
 If not, proceed to our next method.

 Method 2: Clean Boot to find the Faulty Application